Star rating definition:

 - Avoid double-barrelled questions.
 Only ask respondents to rate one thing, for example, “How would you rate the delivery time” and not, “How would you rate the delivery time and quality of item received”.
 You’ll run into problems when you come to analyze the data as you won’t be able to tell what exactly your respondents were rating.

 - Even in a star rating question you must make sure that it is not a leading question.
 For example, don’t ask “How would you rate the renowned footballer …”.
 By using the word “renowned” you are causing the respondents to be biased and give them a higher rating.
-Make sure to avoid using wording which suggests a particular answer is desirable.
+Make sure to avoid using wording that suggests a particular answer is desirable.

 Star rating examples: